|Nutrition Facts (per serving)|

 There are two main tricks to making this dish great.
 Start the potatoes in a single layer in the pan with plenty of fat and do not put a cover on the pan.
 These potatoes will take 20 to 30 minutes to cook to a crispy, golden brown but the wait is worth it.
 The smell of potatoes, bacon, and onions cooking is irresistible.

 Click Play to See This German Cottage Potatoes With Bacon Recipe Come Together

 Gather the ingredients.

-Chop bacon or "Bauchspeck" into small pieces and cook in a large frying pan (11 or 12 inches) until limp.
+Chop bacon (or bauchspeck) into small pieces and cook in a large frying pan (11 or 12 inches) over medium heat until limp.